hackundsoehne/hackathonx-website/_cats/1_main_cat.md

 ---
 title: "The Challenge"
-subtitle: "Gaming in the museum"
+subtitle: "Gaming in Museums"
 ---
 ### Topic

 hackathon x is all about games.
 Gaming, gamification and serious games play an increasingly important role in museums.
 We invite you to develop playful and unconventional approaches to our museum, our collections or our existing digital infrastructure.
 How can we use the data in our digital catalogue for game approaches?
 How can games spark enthusiasm for our collections?
-How can games create new paths into museums?
+How can games create new paths into the museum?

 ### Prizes